Bucharest Metro: Incidents

-Aside from these incidents, there have been other disruptions, especially in the last 3 years, due to suicides at the metro.
+Aside from these incidents, there have been other disruptions due to suicides at the metro.
 A recent one on 25 June 2019, led to the disruption of metro traffic at rush hour between Piața Unirii and Eroilor (the suicide took place at Izvor).
 Aside from that, in 2017, one woman was arrested for pushing a person in front of a train.
 These incidents led to criticism of METROREX, and suggestions to install platform screen doors or to increase security.
-Additionally, railfans reported harassment from security guards, being told "not to photograph in the stations", despite there being no official rule prohibiting photography in the metro network.
+Additionally, railfans reported harassment from security guards, being told "not to photograph in the stations".

-Facts
+Currently, the Bucharest Metro does not use platform screen doors.
+Debates about the opportunity of using platform screen doors have been going on for years, and testing of such doors has been taking place at Berceni metro station, but in 2024 authorities stated that it is uncertain whether platform screen doors will be installed, given concerns about financing and costs and benefits.
+Since all the stations of Bucharest Metro were inaugurated without having platform screen doors, installing such doors would require retrofitting, namely the process of installing platform screen doors on a system that was not initially designed to accommodate such doors, which may be complex and difficult, especially if the type installed were to be full-height doors (rather than half-height doors or rope-doors which are more common in retrofitting, but have limited benefits compared to full height doors).

+Miscellaneous

 Bucharest Metro was the only one in the world that operated with passengers during testing.

 In the 1980s, the speed of building the network (4 kilometers / year) placed the Bucharest Metro on the second place in the world, after Mexico City Metro.

 The shortest distance between two adjacent stations is between Gara de Nord 2 (M4) and Basarab 2 (M4) and is 430 meters.